 If nothing else, #4 is the BEST type of traffic you will ever find, absolutely remember this.
 It is the most profitable one, the one you absolutely need if you’re going to make your page make GOOD money.

 Basically anything opposite of relevant.
 Take the first example of having a turtle page but getting people interested in completely none turtle issues to the page.
+That could either be junk or cold traffic.
 That’s your perfect example there.

 The less closer the audience is to your page’s topic, the less likely they are to be a profitable one for you.

-Any type of visit that comes from a popular network like IG (Instagram), Google+, Pinterest, FB and/or any other social network site is an example of this.
+Any type of visit that comes from a popular network like IG (Instagram), Google+, Pinterest, FB fan page and/or any other social network site is an example of this.

 Now just like any other of the forms above, relevancy also plays a major role in IF it will the successful sort…